Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Directions: 4 miles south east of Ripon, off B6265; turn off A1 at Boroughbridge and follow B6265 to Ripon; turn left following brown signs to Newby Hall; go through main gateway, follow road towards the Hall.
 Church on right.
 Nearest railway station: Knaresborough (6.5 miles).
 Bus route numbers: 142/143.

-Clifton castle, Clifton, Ripon, North Yorkshire, HG4 4AB
+Clifton Castle, Clifton, Ripon, North Yorkshire, HG4 4AB

-Additional Information: Max 25 people per tour/event.
+Additional Information: Max 25 people per tour/session.

 Blossomgate, Ripon, North Yorkshire